Can I study the MAPP entirely at a distance/online? Or is some attendance required?

 I’m really interested but need financial assistance.
 What scholarships, bursaries or student loans are available to me?

 We as the course team don’t generally deal with the financial side of the programme – please contact email@example.com to ask finance-related questions.
 You might also be interested in this government site on postgraduate loans: Master’s Loan: What you’ll get – GOV.UK (www.gov.uk) See also: Short Intro to PP Course discount.
-Alumni of BNU are also entitled to a discount on their MAPP tuition fees – please contact the firstname.lastname@example.org for more information about this.
+Undergraduate alumni of BNU are also entitled to a discount on their MAPP tuition fees – please contact the firstname.lastname@example.org for more information about this.

 What is/are the start date(s) for the course?